-Ladies, in this, the tenth blog post in our series exploring our true identity, let’s remind ourselves that there is NOTHING we can do that will change God’s view of our incredible worth and value.
+Ladies, in this series exploring our true identity, let’s remind ourselves that there is NOTHING we can do that will change God’s view of our incredible worth and value.

-Cindy, a 17-year-old wrote a letter to Josh once, saying:
+Cindy, a 17-year-old wrote a letter to Josh McDowell, saying:

 “I’m writing to you because I’m alone and confused.
 I had sex with my boyfriend, thinking I owed it to him.
 About four months later I learned I was pregnant.
 He left me.
 I have been feeling so guilty.
 How can God love me after what I’ve done?
 Can God really love me and forgive me?
 Please write back.”